 But it has a way to go before we’re willing to call it Silicon Rhody.
 Major data-driven companies are few.
 Venture capital can be tricky to source.
 The state has succeeded in attracting offshoots of Johnson & Johnson and GE, but that’s no guarantee that other big names will follow.

 The Providence Innovation & Design District, with its Wexford Science & Technology and Johnson & Wales Science and Innovation Centers, should help a lot.
-So, too, will booster groups like Tech Collective and Providence Geeks, investors such as the Slater Technology Fund and Angel Street Capital, and the coworking community Founders League.
+So, too, will booster groups like Tech Collective and Providence Geeks, investors such as the Slater Technology Fund, and the coworking community Founders League.
 Watch this space!

 Data Science Research & Initiatives at Rhode Island Universities